AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Lastly, change the lamp to start at `CEILING_HEIGHT` instead of 0.

-This leaves a lot of space over top of the play area, but we can use that fro displaying the high score or current score later.
+This leaves a lot of space over top of the play area, but we can use that for displaying the high score or current score later.

 ### Moving the Obstacles

 We don't want the obstacles to just sit there and taunt us, we need them to charge us.
 Well, we want it to look more like our robot is charging the obstacles, but functionally we'll just have the obstacles come to us.

 As a first, "let's just get it to work" type start, let's subtract one from it's x position every loop of the game.

 ```C
 for (int idx = 0; idx < MAX_OBSTACLES; idx++)